-Here are a few additional tips, as well as some information from our stylebook that may be helpful in covering transgender individuals:
+Here are a few additional tips that may be helpful in covering transgender individuals:

 - Referring to “transgender woman” or “transgender man” is acceptable on first reference.
 Subsequent references should refer to a transgender woman as a “woman” or a transgender man as a “man.”